harshilshah2501/cpp-concurrency-bench/README.md

-<<<<<<< HEAD
 # C++ Concurrency Benchmarking Suite

-A comprehensive benchmarking framework for C++ concurrency primitives designed to provide data-driven insights for technical interviews and production system design decisions.
+A comprehensive benchmarking framework for C++ concurrency primitives designed to provide data-driven insights for production system design decisions.

 ## 🎯 Objective

 This project benchmarks various C++ synchronization mechanisms to help developers:
 - **Make informed decisions** about which concurrency primitive to use
-- **Prepare for technical interviews** with concrete performance data
 - **Understand trade-offs** between throughput, latency, fairness, and complexity
 - **Identify optimal use cases** for each synchronization mechanism